Commonly Backpacked · Fall Colors · River/Creek · Views · Waterfall · Wildflowers · Wildlife

 Bear Canyon Trail

-starts at the junction with Gabrielino Trail (NRT) and begins near Switzers Falls, about 1 mile downstream from the Switzer Day Use Area parking lot.
+starts at the junction with Gabrielino Trail (NRT) near Switzers Falls, about one mile downstream from the Switzer Day Use Area parking lot.
 Head down into the gorge and at the stream (about 0.4 miles) there is a little turn-off that leads upstream to the base of the falls.
 Continue down into the gorge past several nice pools (currently partially silted in).

 After about 0.7 miles, the trail enters Bear Canyon and follows Bear Creek upstream under a shaded canopy of bay, alder, oak and maple trees.
 There are many stream crossings that can be difficult after heavy rains.
 Bear Canyon Trail Camp

-makes a hard left turn and climbs steeply another mile up the mostly shadeless ridge ending at the Mt.
-Lowe Road.
+and a well-used path to Brown Mountain.
+This trail makes a hard left turn and climbs steeply another mile up the mostly shadeless ridge ending at the Mt.
+Lowe Road #2N50

 Thanks to John McKinney, The Trailmaster, for sharing this trail description.
 To learn more about trails in California, check out his guides at The Trailmaster Store